Wednesday, May 24

-This poster highlights the recent work done at the Finnish Social Science Data Archive.
-In addition to our institutional repository we have been preparing our data collection for long-term preservation in a systematic and sustainable way by taking advantage of an emerging national long-term preservation solution.
+This poster highlights the recent progress of the Finnish Social Science Data Archive.
+We run an institutional data repository, but have in a systematic way been preparing our collection for sustainable long-term preservation by taking advantage of an emerging national long-term preservation solution.

 There are four major, partly parallel, areas for development:

 1) Choosing sustainable file formats, migrating existing content, and updating data processing policies and software accordingly.

 2) Producing software for harvesting rich metadata and wrapping it with the data and contextual files into a METS container for transfer.

 3) Influencing to the adoption of national standards and services.

 Better data management, increased trustworthiness and automated processes should allow us to allocate more human resources to other critical software development and data services.
 Our effort focuses on traditional social science data; data matrices, code and textual materials.
 However, the principles accepted can be adopted by other disciplines as well, given that the formats are the same.
 The work has been carried out in collaboration with the National Digital Library Initiative.